botleague/botleague/README.md

 `eval_key`: Secret problem evaluation key unique to the evaluation of the bot on this problem.
 Used to communicate back to liaison in `/confirm` and `/results`.

+`docker_link`: Link to docker image copied from source referenced in `bot.json` in the form: gcr.io/botleague/{botleague-commit}

 ##### 2. Send `/confirm` POST